 - Under 30 seconds – Choose the Beginner variation (Half Plank).

-- 30 seconds up to 1 minute 30 seconds – Choose the Regular or Alternative Plank variations.
+- 30 seconds up to 1 minute 30 seconds – Choose the Regular plank on forearms or with straight arms.

 Test your progress with a follow-up Plank Test at the end of the month